Want to know the real reason no one reads privacy policies? And why is this important?

 Once you collect personal data from visitors like their email, you need to inform them of various things (and this is a constant across most legislation and systems.
 More information about the international regulatory framework can be found here):

-- the individuals concerned who you are and that they plan to use these details for marketing purposes;
+- Personal data must be processed fairly and lawfully.
+This includes, in particular, telling the individuals concerned about who you are and that they plan to use these details for marketing purposes;

 While CalOppa is a California law, you still need to comply with them.
 What is the probability of a Californian going to your site?
 Whether you live in California, your online business has the potential to reach them.